 We have completed development of the CSRV system technology-based generator engine and are prepared to commence the production phase of our operations.
-Initially, we intend to sell the engine generators to Almont Energy, Inc., ("Almont") the successor in interest to Well to Wire Energy, Inc. ("WWE") for (i) a license agreement covering the territory of Canada; and, (ii) certain rights to a license covering the territory of the United States.
+Initially, we intend to sell the engine generators to Almont, the successor in interest to Well to Wire Energy, Inc. ("WWE") for (i) a license agreement covering the territory of Canada; and, (ii) certain rights to a license covering the territory of the United States.
 Almont is a privately held, independent third party entity based in Alberta, Canada.
 We shipped the first CSRV system technology-based generator to Almont in the fourth quarter of 2010 and another such generator was shipped in 2011.
 In the fourth quarter of 2011, we identified cracks on the lower engine heads that resulted from a defect in the manufacturing by one of our suppliers.
 Based on our testing of the Gen Set to confirm our resolution of this problem, we believe we have determined the cause of this cracked head condition.

 As soon as we raise sufficient working capital in excess of our fixed expenses and current obligations, we will procure new cast-steel head castings and will begin larger scale production, after which, we intend to undertake field testing of the generators.
 The business plan of Almont assumes the purchase of a substantial number of CSRV Units over the next 5 years.
 Almont's purchase of CSRV Units from us will be made by way of standard purchase orders, issued based on market and customer demand.
-Over the 5-year period, Almont anticipates that the volume of total purchases from us will be similar to, or potentially exceed the 7,400 CSRV Unit quantity contemplated in our previous arrangement with WWE.
+Over the 5-year period, Almont has projected that annual demand for Gen Sets could be as much as 11,000 units per year if the Company can achieve full scale production.
 We are unable to confirm these orders until we have sufficient working capital in place to manufacture generators on a larger scale.
 Almont plans to finance its purchases from cash flow and by way of project and/or equipment financing, proceeds from issuance of equity or corporate debt instruments and conventional bank financing.